 In the immediate aftermath of the earthquake, getting basic, life-saving supplies to individuals and communities was the first priority.
 Although the humanitarian situation has improved, providing those affected with shelter, food and livelihoods support, water and sanitation and protection remained paramount.
 The cold and damp monsoon weather made survivors even more vulnerable.

-Oxfam has so far been able to reach over 480,000 people: over 58,000 emergency and improved shelter kits have been distributed; more than 35,000 people have benefited from chlorinated water distribution; almost 5,000 latrines have been constructed, reaching over 116,000 people; and around 17,000 farmers have been helped with accessing rice seeds, to replenish supplies that were destroyed.
+Oxfam has so far been able to reach over 500,000 people: over 58,000 emergency and improved shelter kits have been distributed; more than 35,000 people have benefited from chlorinated water distribution; over 8,000 latrines have been constructed, reaching over 116,000 people; and around 17,000 farmers have been helped with accessing rice seeds, to replenish supplies that were destroyed.

-Both in the immediate emergency, and the recovery phase, we work in four key areas: shelter, food and livelihoods, gender, and water, sanitation and hygiene (WASH).
+Both in the immediate emergency, and the recovery phase, we work in four key areas: shelter, food and livelihoods, gender, and water, sanitation and hygiene.

 More than 600,000 houses were totally destroyed, and a further 290,000 were damaged; women, the elderly, people living with disabilities and female headed households are likely to find rebuilding their houses more challenging.